Mudpuppy12/ansible-aresmush/README.md

 # Installing
 Make sure you have ansible installed in your ubuntu system.
-Then run the first playbook which will install the base, and also creating the ares user for you.
+Then run the first playbook which will install the base, also creating the ares user for you.
 Run at root on the box.
 Playbook uses local connection.

 <pre>